Jay Sommers: Career

 In 1940, he got a break by being brought in to write for a Milton Berle radio show.
 (Berle at the time was one of the most popular radio personalities.)
 He wrote for The Alan Young Show, Eddie Cantor, Spike Jones, and Red Skelton on the radio, and for the radio comedy series Lum and Abner.

 In 1950, he was the producer, writer and director for the Granby's Green Acres radio show.
-Although it only ran for two months, it was very similar to the highly successful Green Acres television show that he created 15 years later, on which he served as main producer and writer.
+Although it only ran for two months, it later served as the basis for the highly successful Green Acres television show that he created 15 years later, on which he served as main producer and writer.

 His first television work was in 1955, as a writer for The Great Gildersleeve.
 He wrote three episodes of Hello, Larry toward the end of his life.
 He is credited for the story and screenplay for the movie Gordy, released 10 years after his death.